hashicorp/terraform/website/source/docs/providers/openstack/r/networking_floatingip_v2.html.markdown

     belongs to the same tenant.
 Changing this creates a new floating IP (which may or may not have a different address)

+* `fixed_ip` - Fixed IP of the port to associate with this floating IP.
+Required if the port has multiple fixed IPs.

 ## Attributes Reference

 The following attributes are exported: